Ik-cyber/monkey-go/docs/explanation.md

 * `token/token.go`
 * `lexer/lexer.go`

-This is your scanner.
-Raw source code goes in, a stream of tokens comes out.
+This is my scanner.
+Raw source code goes in, and I get a stream of tokens out.
-Keywords, identifiers, integers, operators, delimiters — all born here.
+Keywords, identifiers, integers, operators, and delimiters are all produced here.

 ---